by Lasse Eilers | | Add as preferred source on Google | 4,4 / 5,0 | Reading time: 11 min

 ADVERTISEMENT

-Wavetable synthesis has recently made an impressive comeback.
-After spending decades in the shadow of analog and virtual-analog synthesis, the versatile digital synthesis technique is suddenly incredibly popular again, as proven by the many interesting wavetable synthesizers available today.
-We’ve compiled a list of the best wavetable synthesizers in 2022.
+Wavetable synthesis has made an impressive comeback.
+After spending decades in the shadow of analog and virtual-analog synthesis, the versatile digital synthesis technique is now incredibly popular again, as proven by many of the best wavetable synthesizers available today.

 ADVERTISEMENT

 For a long time, it looked like no other form of synthesis could match the popularity of analog synthesizers.
-Analog was obviously the magic formula that promised warm and punchy sounds straight from the golden age of synthesis.
-With the exception of large workstations like the Korg Kronos, Yamaha Montage and Roland Fantom, which continue to be popular especially among live performers, hardly anyone seemed to care about digital hardware synths, which seemed tainted by distant memories of the gray nineties.
+Analog was the magic formula that promised warm and punchy sounds straight from the golden age of synthesis.
+Hardly anyone seemed to care about digital hardware synths, which seemed tainted by distant memories of the gray nineties.

-If you’d like to have as many creative options as possible, investing in at least one wavetable synth in addition to your analog and virtual analog synths is a great idea.
-Luckily, the selection is bigger than ever.
-Along with traditional names like Waldorf and Korg, our list includes a few younger manufacturers, which played a big part in driving the further development of the technique.
-And if there’s one obvious improvement in comparison with yesterday’s synths, it’s this: Modern wavetable synths are for the most part much easier to use and much more intuitive than their ancestors from the 80s and 90s.
+And if there’s one obvious improvement in comparison with yesterday’s synths, it’s this: Modern wavetable synths are for the most part much easier to use and much more intuitive than their ancestors from the ’80s and ’90s.

 Best wavetable synthesizers: Waldorf M